toms-ts/Playwright-TestBase-With-IsolatedContext/README.md

 The setup checks for a saved authentication state and uses it if available, otherwise, it performs a login and saves the authentication state for future tests.

-In the setup, we also a check for the `IsolatedContextAttribute`.
-If that attribute is present, then we do not reuse the saved authentication state.
+In the setup, we also check for the `IsolatedContextAttribute`.
+If that attribute is present then we do not reuse the saved authentication state.